backstage/backstage/.changeset/giant-birds-wink.md

 '@backstage/plugin-permission-node': patch
 ---

-Add endpoints for permission aggregation

-`createPermissionIntegrationRouter` now has an additional optional `permission` parameter, which takes a list of `Permission`s.
-If provided, these permissions will be available for aggregation by anyone who calls the `/.well-known/backstage/permissions/permission-list` endpoint.

-Similarly, a serializable version of the permission rules are available for aggregation at the `/.well-known/backstage/permissions/permission-rule-list` endpoint.
+Added a new endpoint for aggregating permission metadata from a plugin backend: `/.well-known/backstage/permissions/metadata`

+By default, the metadata endpoint will return information about the permission rules supported by the plugin.
+Plugin authors can also provide an optional `permissions` parameter to `createPermissionIntegrationRouter`.
+If provided, these `Permission` objects will be included in the metadata returned by this endpoint.
+The `permissions` parameter will eventually be required in a future breaking change.